 - increase the extent and quality of adoption of defined active collaborative learning pedagogies;

-The project completed in February 2019; and our final report is available here.
-We continue to build on and extend our practice in the area of active, collaborative learning across the institution including SCALE-UP; and to welcome colleagues from across the sector to NTU to learn about SCALE-UP.
-In September 2018 we hosted a SCALE-UP ‘Expert Class’ for external colleagues.
-We also hosted an end-of-project conference at NTU in June 2019.
+We continue to build on and extend our practice in active, collaborative learning across the institution, including SCALE-UP; and to welcome colleagues from across the sector to NTU to learn about SCALE-UP.
+We have made available the Project's full report and guide for adoption.